-Any authorized representative of a county, municipality, tribal nation, or weed management entity in Minnesota may apply.
+Any authorized representative of a county, municipality, or weed management entity in Minnesota may apply.

-- Applicants not from tribal nations must consult with their CAI to discuss the RFP prior to submitting a project. - Prior to submitting an application, applicants must have approval from their financial authority to participate with this grant.
+- Applicants not from tribal nations must consult with their county agricultural inspector (CAI) to discuss the RFP prior to submitting a project. - Prior to submitting an application, applicants must have approval from their financial authority to participate with this grant.